11 Quick Tips For Moving To Italy

 Air Freight or Land/Ferry?

 Air freight is undoubtedly faster (depending on the destination airport), however speed comes at a premium and air freight costs are considerably higher.
-Traditional road/ferry removals are a most cost effective option.
+Traditional road/ferry removals are the most cost effective option.

 - Visa